MicrosoftDocs/memdocs/sccm/core/clients/deploy/device-restart-notifications.md

 ![Toast notification that Restart required](media/3555947-restart-toast.png)

-To the the more intrusive Software Center dialog window:
+To the more intrusive Software Center dialog window:

 ![Dialog window to Restart your computer](media/3555947-restart-dialog.png)